openskies-sh/aerobridge/README.md

 ## Get Involved

-Aerobridge is fully open source and you can get involved by participating in our weekly calls (details shortly) and our Slack channel: [Request access here](https://forms.gle/qdUgjJHiFQn2Yuhg6).
+Aerobridge is fully open source and you can get involved by participating in our weekly calls and our Slack channel: [Request access here](https://forms.gle/qdUgjJHiFQn2Yuhg6).
 Whether you are a drone enthusiast or an expert, join our community to shape the future of drone flights.
 There are many benefits of participation:

 - You can shape the future of this software
 - Join the community of fellow professionals interested in an open flexible drone eco-system in India